Interfaces diagram

 Example of an interface diagram that shows the relations between a building management system (the blue circle) and various other systems in the building (ventilation system, cold water service system, …)

 Below, we will explain more about the purpose and workings of this kind of diagram.
-You can also watch the video for a quick overview of the interfaces diagram and how it operates.

 Purpose